-To create a visually interesting "streetwall" with a rhythm and cadence that is reflective of the pattern of development along Pacific Avenue, building facades shall introduce variation at general intervals of 25 to 50 feet with the use of:
+To create a visually interesting "streetwall" with a rhythm and cadence that is reflective of the historic and incremental pattern of development along Pacific Avenue, building facades shall introduce variation at general intervals of 25 to 50 feet with the use of in:

 - fenestration,

-- architectural elements.
+- architectural elements,

 - building materials, and/or

-- building planes.
+- 5. building planes.

+at general intervals of 25 to 50 feet.
 Large, uninterrupted expanses of horizontal or vertical wall surface shall be avoided.
 Regardless of property lines, the appearance shall be of a street with varying architectural treatments at intervals of no more than 50 to 75 feet.
 The multiple rhythms shall be created through the careful design of building elements and three-dimensional articulation of building elements sufficient to mitigate the presence of long, blank walls along Pacific Avenue, Front Street and Cedar Street the east-west streets, and the alleys.
 Elements that make up the rhythmic variation may include, but are not limited to:

-- recessed windows;
+- Recessed recessed windows;

 - projecting windows;

 - bay windows;

 - structural elements;

 - surface textures, patterns and colors;

-- trim elements:
+- trim elements;

-- balconies:
+- balconies;

 - belt-cornices;

-- cornices;
+- cornices:

-- · awnings and shutters; and
+- awnings and shutters; and

 - landscape elements.